 Here’s an example below of what you should be looking for.
 You’ll see that 3 individual sources account for almost 75% of traffic (on the left), and the top two almost 70% of conversions (on the right).

 The Results: From 37 Monthly Visits to Over 13,000

-Using this traffic generation framework discussed above, I was able to grow this new B2B website to over 13,000 visits a month.
+Using this traffic generation framework discussed above, we were able to grow this new B2B website to over 13,000 visits a month.